transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-design-and-implementation-design-and-plan-v2.0.md

 As mentioned in the section above, the best practice when developing a naming convention in the Cloud is to do it on a per resource level..

 **Design Decision**<br>
-SDR reference implementation has the following naming convention for Azure resources: <br>
+SDR reference implementation has the following naming convention for Azure resources:-<br>
 <ResourceType>-<App/Svc>-<Purpose/Segment/Environment>-<region>-<Instance Number or Level>

 The Meta data details for the Naming Convention is captured below: